-Our group of thoughtful, committed volunteers proposed these changes to the existing charter because we believe that the money in the Land Fund should be used more responsibly to protect places deemed of high value by the respected PONC process of prioritizing.
-Both the Kim and Kenoi administrations have had staff work only part time on PONC issues, while our island’s treasured places that have been chosen and proposed for acquisition, come up for sale, were purchased by private parties and lost for community use.
+Our group of thoughtful, committed volunteers proposed these changes to the charter because we believe that the money in the 2% Land Fund should be used more responsibly to protect places of high value prioritized by the respected PONC process.
+Both the Kim and Kenoi administrations have had staff work only part time on PONC issues, while our island’s treasured places have come up for sale, were purchased by private parties and lost for community use.
 The same policy continues in the Roth administration.
 Ten months after you voted FOR these changes nothing has been done.
 We were told by staff it could take 2 years to fill this important new position and streamline the Stewardship grant process.
 WHY?
-There is $21,465,389 sitting in the Land Fund and no properties have been purchased in 2021.
+As of October 30, 2021 there is $19.6 million sitting in the Land Fund and no properties have been purchased in 2021.
 Only 2 properties were purchased in 2020.
 There were 16 properties recommended by the Public Access, Open Space and Natural Resources commission for acquisition for 2020.
 There are 17 properties on the list for 2021, which will be included in the 2021 Report to the mayor.
 To see this list of properties go to: https://debbiehecht.com/2021/09/18/the-great-success-of-the-2-land-fund/.
 There is more than $3 million sitting in the Maintenance Fund, and only some of the non-profit volunteer groups who care for these lands have just received grant money they applied for in 2019.
-No funds have been issued since then.
 Stewardship grants are two years behind!
 This means that volunteers are using their own money to care for these lands.

 Voters voiced their strong support for the 2% Land Fund repeatedly in 2006, 2010, 2012 and yet again in 2020.
 When will our elected officials see how much benefit citizens get out of having open space and parklands for healthy recreation?
 The land is what makes our island one of the most beautiful places in the world and attracts tourists.
 Once acquired, these lands can be enjoyed forever by our keiki and grandchildren.
 These lands are our legacy as a caring community!